 You can apply for this allowance to help with the following costs:

 Larger specialist equipment you may require for your studies as a result of your disability; for instance, voice recognition software, a computer, printer and scanner.
-Although equipment that is needed by all students on a course would not be covered.
+Equipment that is needed by all students on a course would not be covered.

 The additional costs of travel which a disability brings, such as being unable to use public transport.